Ali-Row/Portfolio-v2/README.md

-# New-Portfolio
+# Portfolio-V2

-This is my new and improved portfolio, oh yeah, it rocks!
+This is my old developer portfolio (Version 2 to be exact)

 **LIVE DEMO: https://ali-row.github.io/Portfolio/**